 The recovery timeline

 - Immediately after surgery: Once you have returned home, apply a cool compress over the next 24 hours.
+You’ll feel some discomfort and pressure in your nose after surgery (learn more in a related blog post).
 Be sure to take any pain medications prescribed to you by your doctor.
 Change the surgical dressing underneath your nose as needed.
 You can return to work or school at any time but most prefer to wait until the splint comes off, when bruising is minor and can be easily hidden with a little makeup.

 - 1 week: Stitches and your splint will be removed during your follow-up appointment.
 Major bruising will begin to fade.
 Most patients can return to vigorous exercise at this time, but avoid contact sports or activities for six weeks.